jwiegley/use-package/README.md

 But why would you want to use `use-package` when you have el-get?
 My answer is that I'd like to use el-get to install and update some packages, but I don't want it managing configuration.
-Just loading el-get -- without call (`el-get 'sync') -- takes a quarter second on my machine.
+Just loading el-get -- without calling `(el-get 'sync)` -- takes a quarter second on my machine.
 That's 25% of my load time!  `use-package` is designed for performance, so I only want to load el-get when it's time to install or update on of my used packages.